-The Committee will take the following actions with respect to an FCOI in ongoing research:
+The CEO, acting directly or in conjunction with the Committee, will take the following actions with respect to an FCOI in ongoing research:

 - 1. Review of Existing SFIs.
-Whenever the Lundquist Institute identifies an SFI that was not disclosed in a timely fashion by an Investigator or, for whatever reason was not previously reviewed during ongoing research (e.g. was not reviewed in a timely fashion or reported by a subrecipient), the Committee will, within sixty (60) days, undertake the same review, determinations and management plan implementation set forth in New SFIs during ongoing Research, above. - 2.
+Whenever LA BioMed identifies an SFI that was not disclosed in a timely fashion by an Investigator or, for whatever reason was not previously reviewed during ongoing research (e.g. was not reviewed in a timely fashion or reported by a subrecipient), the CEO will, within sixty (60) days, undertake the same review, determinations and management plan implementation set forth in New SFIs during ongoing Research, above. - 2.
 Retrospective Review.
-Whenever an FCOI is not identified or managed in a timely manner, including failure by the Investigator to disclose an SFI that is determined by the institution to constitute an FCOI, failure by the institution to review or manage such an FCOI, or failure by the Investigator to comply with an FCOI management plan, the Committee will, within 120 days of the institution's determination of noncompliance, complete a retrospective review of the Investigator's activities and the research to determine whether any research, or portion thereof, conducted during the time period of the noncompliance, was biased in design, conduct, or reporting of such research.
-The Committee's final report/decision will be communicated to the investigator, CEO, and Institutional Review Board (if involves human research).
+Whenever an FCOI is not identified or managed in a timely manner, including failure by the Investigator to disclose an SFI that is determined by the institution to constitute an FCOI, failure by the institution to review or manage such an FCOI, or failure by the Investigator to comply with an FCOI management plan, the CEO will, within 120 days of the institution's determination of noncompliance, complete a retrospective review of the Investigator's activities and the research to determine whether any research, or portion thereof, conducted during the time period of the noncompliance, was biased in design, conduct, or reporting of such research.

-The Office of Research Administration will document the retrospective review in accordance with federal requirements set in 42 CFR, Part 50, Subpart F, §50.605(a)(3)(ii)(B)(1)-(9), for research grants or cooperative agreements, or 45 CFR Part 94, §94.5(a)(3)(ii)(B)(1)-(9), for research contracts, and if appropriate, will update the previously submitted FCOI report, describing the new management plan.
+The Office of Research Administration will document the retrospective review in accordance with federal requirements set in 42 CFR, Part 50, Subpart F, \$50.605(a)(3)(ii)(B)(1)-(9), for research grants or cooperative agreements, or 45 CFR Part 94, \$94.5(a)(3)(ii)(B)(1)-(9), for research contracts, and if appropriate, will update the previously submitted FCOI report, describing the new management plan.

-3. Notification and Mitigation Report.
-If the Committee finds bias in the design, conduct, or reporting of research, the Office of Research Administration will notify the sponsor awarding component promptly and submit a mitigation report, as required by and including all key elements specified in, 42 CFR, Part 50, Subpart F, § 50.605(a)(3)(iii) and 45 CFR, Part 94, § 94.5(a)(3)(iii), described further in section H(3), below.

-4. Interim Measures.
-At any time, the Committee may determine that interim measures are necessary with regard to the Investigator's participation in the research.
+- 3. Notification and Mitigation Report.
+If the CEO finds bias in the design, conduct, or reporting of research, the Office of Research Administration will notify the sponsor awarding component promptly and submit a mitigation report, as required by and including all key elements specified in, 42 CFR, Part 50, Subpart F, § 50.605(a)(3)(iii) and 45 CFR, Part 94, § 94.5(a)(3)(iii), described further in section H(3), below. - 4.
+Interim Measures.
+At any time, the CEO may determine that interim measures are necessary with regard to the Investigator's participation in the research.